-INGREEN will provide the most suitable candidates for tailor-made processes for the production (from whey having different compositional features) of biomasses to be re-used as microbial adjunct to produce high quality innovative cheese prototypes with reduced ripening time.
+INGREEN will provide the most suitable candidates for tailor-made processes for the production (from whey having different compositional features) of biomasses to be re-used as microbial adjuncts to produce high quality innovative cheese prototypes with reduced ripening time.
 The use of such safe microorganisms to produce starters, co-starters or adjuncts reusable directly in food to improve its quality (sensory features and functionality) and sustainability (reduction of ripening times) represents a significant advancement beyond the state of the art that will be based on validated wild strains of Y. lipolytica.
-Moreover, INGREEN will concentrate lactose form whey using an established Nanofiltration technology and convert the concentrated lactose into GOS and LBA.
+Moreover, INGREEN will concentrate lactose from whey using an established Nanofiltration technology and convert the concentrated lactose into GOS and LBA.